apolloapi/modsysML/README.md

 ### Example

-`apollo-sdk` exports a `test` function that you can use to run prompt evaluations.
+`modsys` exports a `test` function that you can use to run prompt evaluations.

 ```
 ``` -->